 Automated deployment to a test environment, for example, a deployment that is triggered by pushing code to the development branch.

-Semi-automated deployment to a pre-production environment, for example, a deployment that is triggered by merging code to the master branch after reviewers approve the changes.
+Semi-automated deployment to a pre-production environment, for example, a deployment that is triggered by merging code to the main branch after reviewers approve the changes.

 Manual deployment to a production environment after several successful runs of the pipeline on the pre-production environment.